-mbding temperature for asphalt.
-Decreases of 50° F or more are possible.
-We placed our firs Heating the aggregate and the asphalt binde (WMA) uses special modifiers that lower the to make asphalt pavement is expensive and consumes considerable fuel (diesel of lower grades of bunker fuel).
-Warm Mix Asphalt test section on I-90 in 2008 and more will follow.
-Washington State Department of Transportation - Sustainability: Highway Materials
+50°F or more are possible.
+We placed our first mbdng temperature for asphalt.
+Decreases of Heating the aggregate and the asphalt binde (WIMA) uses special modifiers that lower the to make asphalt pavement is expensive and consumes considerable fuel (diesel of lower grades of bunker fuel).
+Warm Mix Asphalt lest section on I-90 in 2008 and more will follow.